theognis1002/keystone-agent/README.md

-# The Delegation Layer
+# Keystone Agent

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-A meta-agent that generates bespoke micro-automations on the fly from natural language.
+A meta-agent / delegation layer that generates bespoke micro-automations on the fly from natural language.
 Instead of Zapier-style templates or fixed workflows, it writes fresh glue code every time — tailored to the exact request — and executes it in a secure sandboxed environment.

 ## How It Works